basiqio-oss/Basiq-docs/custom_pages/test-01.md

 import React, { useState } from 'react';

 const App = () => {
-  // Sample data to display in the column const items = [
+  const items = [
     { id: 1, title: 'Financial Data Services', description: 'Access detailed financial data from a range of institutions.' }, { id: 2, title: 'Payment Services', description: 'Facilitate various payment services, including the ability to collect, send, and receive payments.' },